farmachine/spyglass/replit.md

 *   **toolEngine.ts** preserves this data (does not overwrite with incremental data)
 *   **Python extraction processor** receives the full data context for UPDATE operations
 *   This ensures each column receives all previous column data in the extraction pipeline

+### Tool Architecture: Identifier Array Handling
+**UPDATE (Oct 2025)**: Unified identifier array support for both AI and Code tools.

+**Identifier Array Format**:
+- All UPDATE operations receive data as: `[{"identifierId": "uuid", "Column 1": "val1", "Column 2": "val2"}, ...]`
+- Built by `buildIncrementalData()` at line 2256 in toolEngine.ts
+- Automatically injected for UPDATE operations at orderIndex > 0

+**Reference Data vs Update Data**:
+1. **Reference Data (Read-Only)**:
+   - Excel/document content, reference documents, text inputs
+   - Previous column values embedded in identifier objects
+   - Used for LOOKUP, COMPARISON, or CONTEXT only
+   - Functions access these for logic but NEVER copy to output

+2. **Update Data (To Be Modified)**:
+   - Identifier array parameter containing existing records
+   - Functions extract NEW values and return with `identifierId` preserved
+   - Output format: `{"identifierId": "uuid", "extractedValue": "new_value", "validationStatus": "valid", ...}`
+   - Previous column properties are NOT included in output

+**Implementation Details**:
+- `runToolForExtraction()` passes `__infoPageFields` to BOTH AI and Code tools (server/toolEngine.ts:1612)
+- `EXCEL_FUNCTION_GENERATOR` prompt (prompts/all_prompts.py:350-400) provides clear guidance on reference vs update data distinction
+- Code tools handle identifier arrays the same way AI tools do for consistency

 ### UI/UX Architecture
 The design system uses Slate Blue (#4F63A4) as the primary color and features comprehensive dark mode theming.
 Loading states are managed via an overlay with a spinner.
 Components include modals with collapsible sections, fixed-width tables, and forms built with React Hook Form and Zod validation.